-Meta-learning \citep{schmidhuber1987evolutionary, naik1992meta,thrun2012learning} is an important topic in machine learning.
-The existing works can be roughly attributed to three categories: (1) metric-learning that learns a metric space with which the tasks can make predictions via matching the training points, \eg nonparametric nearest neighbors \citep{koch2015siamese, vinyals2016matching, snell2017prototypical, oreshkin2018tadam, allen2019infinite}, (2) learning black-box models (\eg neural networks) that map the task dataset and hyperparameters to the optimal model parameters or parameter updating rules, \eg \citep{hochreiter2001learning, andrychowicz2016learning, li2016learning, ravi2016optimization, santoro2016meta, duan2016rl, wang2016learning, munkhdalai2017meta, mishra2017simple}, and (3) bi-level optimization where the outer level optimizes the hyperparameters and the inner level optimizes the model parameters given the hyperparameters~\citep{finn2017model, finn2018learning, bertinetto2018meta, lee2019meta,zintgraf2019fast, li2017meta, finn2018probabilistic, zhou2018deep, harrison2018meta}.
-A recent influential work is the model-agnostic meta learning (MAML)~\citep{finn2017model}, which uses the bi-level optimization framework to learn a good model initialization for a family of tasks.
-There have been a large number of subsequent works, such as~\citep{grant2018recasting,yoon2018bayesian,finn2018probabilistic,song2020maml,liu2019taming,penwarden2021physics}.
-In our work, the task family consists of parametric PDEs, and the learning model is the multi-domain \pinns.
-The hyperparameters are the set of interface conditions, not the model initialization.
-Another difference is that our method predicts task-specific hyperparameters, rather than assumes one single set of conditions apply to all the tasks (PDEs).
+Meta learning \citep{schmidhuber1987evolutionary, naik1992meta,thrun2012learning} is an important topic in machine learning.
+The existing works can be roughly attributed to three categories: (1) metric-learning that learns a metric space with which the tasks can make predictions via matching the training points, \eg nonparametric nearest neighbors \citep{koch2015siamese, vinyals2016matching, snell2017prototypical, oreshkin2018tadam, allen2019infinite}, (2) learning black-box models (\eg neural networks) that map the task dataset and hyperparameters to the optimal model parameters or parameter updating rules, \eg \citep{andrychowicz2016learning, ravi2016optimization, santoro2016meta, wang2016learning, munkhdalai2017meta, mishra2017simple}, and (3) bi-level optimization where the outer level optimizes the hyperparameters and the inner level optimizes the model parameters given the hyperparameters~\citep{finn2017model, finn2018learning, bertinetto2018meta, lee2019meta,zintgraf2019fast, li2017meta, zhou2018deep}.
+The bi-level optimization approaches are often restricted by the high cost of computing the meta-gradient (\eg w.r.t the model initialization) via computational graphs.
+The issue has been recently addressed by~\citep{li2023meta} that uses gradient flows to model the inner-optimization and adjoint state methods to compute the meta-gradients.
+Recently, \citet{penwarden2023metalearning} developed the first method to meta learn the initialization for PINNs.